Are you trying to use REST to help make an interesting app for your users? Scroll down to find the best practices in this quick guide!

 REST technology is preferred over Simple Object Access Protocol because it uses less bandwidth, making it useful for internet usage.
+It is often debated which is better; but first and foremost, you must know the main differences between SOAP and REST.
 With the increasing popularity of cloud-based services, REST is a useful API system to help your users interact and connect with cloud services.
 In fact, RESTful APIs are used by large sites such as Twitter, LinkedIn, Amazon, and Google.

 Here are three rest api design best practices that you should use for your next program.
 Each will help improve your code, minimize memory, create iterations, and make your app more appealing to your audience.

 Remember, your API software will be used on other programs.
 What if we want to change the way the resources are created?
 While you can update the server code, it will destroy the application that your clients use to consume the API.
 In this situation, API versioning comes in handy.

 We suggest that you use whole numbers and not decimal points to create a versioning portion of your API successfully.
 When versioning is considered, our URL will look like this: